-In this role you will collaborate with other Economists, PMTs, Data Scientists, Engineers, and other specialists as you work at the intersection of causal inference and empirical IO to further EC2’s growth.
+In this role you will collaborate with other Economists as well as Product Managers, Data Scientists, Engineers, and other specialists as you work at the intersection of causal inference and empirical IO to further EC2’s growth.
 Our space is fast growing and relatively under-explored from an economic viewpoint with a variety of open questions still standing.
-As a member of our team you will be presented with opportunities to add value through research and developing methodologies & frameworks as you contribute towards launching and steering some of AWS’ largest initiatives, gaining frequent exposure to senior leaders across AWS.
+As a member of our team, you will be presented with opportunities to add value through research and developing methodologies & frameworks as you contribute towards launching and steering some of AWS’ largest initiatives, gaining frequent exposure to senior leaders across AWS.

 Candidates who are a strong fit for the role are:

 - Creative, bringing an imaginative perspective when confronted with challenging problems

 - Curious, interested in understanding how customers make decisions and applying gained insights to improve how EC2 meets & serves customers